cyberomin/cyberomin.github.io/_posts/2015-12-15-echoes-from-yakata-2015.markdown

 ### A brief of what we did:
 - We made conscious efforts to move away from Magento(monoliths) in favour microservices - catalog and rendering services.
-- We reworked on Hermes, our in-house notification as a service system.
+- We reworked Hermes, our in-house notification as a service(NAAS) system.
 - We swapped core components from PHP in favour of Node JS.
 - We moved search from SOLR to Elastisearch.